asvd/jailed/README.md

-- `whenDisconnected()` subscribes a function to the disconnect event, which happens if a plugin was disconnected by calling the `disconnect()` method, or a plugin disconnected itself by calling `application.disconnect()`, or if a plugin failed to initialize (along with the failure event mentioned above).
+- `whenDisconnected()` subscribes a function to the disconnect event, which happens if a plugin was disconnected by calling the `disconnect()` method, or a plugin has disconnected itself by calling `application.disconnect()`, or if a plugin failed to initialize (along with the failure event mentioned above).
 After the event is fired, the plugin is not usable anymore.

 Just like as for `whenConnected()` method, those two methods may also be used several times or even after the event has actually been fired.

-When a plugin code is executed, a set of functions exported by the application is already prepared.
-But if one of those functions is invoked, it will actually be called on the application site.
-If in this case the code of that function will try to use a function exported by the plugin, it may not be prepared yet.
-To solve this, the `application` object on the plugin site also provides the similar `whenConnected()` method which works same as the one of the plugin object.
-It allows to initiate the communication only after the connection is initialized, and the exported set of functions are avaliable on both sites.